CI/CD & Deployment Strategy

 Source vs Metadata Format

 - Source format: Decomposed into individual files (field per file, not all fields in one XML).
-Better for version control, meaningful diffs.
+Produces meaningful diffs and reduces merge conflicts.

 - Metadata format: Monolithic XML files (all fields in one